 Does a medical treatment that focuses on the identification and classification of symptoms to diagnose a mental disorder increase the practitioner’s curiosity to fully understand the client’s very own, individual suffering and life situation?

-The main resource that mental health workers (e.g. psychiatrists and psychologists) work with nowadays is the Diagnostic and Statistical Manual of Mental Disorders (DSM) by the American Psychiatric Association (APA) – A purple, 1000 pages book which in its latest 5th edition seem to count 157 descriptions of various disorders.
+The main resource that mental health workers (e.g., psychiatrists and psychologists) work with nowadays is the Diagnostic and Statistical Manual of Mental Disorders (DSM) by the American Psychiatric Association (APA) – A purple 1000 pages thick book which in its latest 5th edition seem to count 157 descriptions of various disorders.

 By commonly applying terms such as “disease” and “disorder” within the medical model, the potential faultiness and illness of human nature is emphasised.
 Now, what does this intrinsic philosophy behind a disorder-based model mean for the practitioners and their clients?
 Does it increase the practitioner curiosity and deep understanding of the client’s suffering?
 And what about the client, does it help the client to fully understand themselves and the source of their suffering and despair?

 While for some clients a diagnosed disorder can be a great relief – ‘Finally, I know why I feel so low – I have a disruptive mood dysregulation disorder (DMDD).’
 For others, a diagnosed disorder or prescribed medication does not support them to feel at ease and to better understand why they feel the way they feel.

 I understand that for many people a diagnosis and medication is exactly what they needed and were longing for – especially when holding the hope of finally being ‘fixed’.
 But have we enough considered potential losses for our clients in taking away their responsibility and curiosity to understand themselves; to connect with their bodies and felt senses?
 Is it possible that by trying to fix them, our clients are missing out on the possibility to heal themselves?